-Students successfully completing the A.S. degree program in Pre-Allied Health will: 1.
 Recognize the interdisciplinary nature of scientific inquiry and apply analytical thinking and analysis to explain various scientific phenomena as they develop skill in using the scientific method.

-2. Demonstrate a working knowledge of biology, basic chemistry, and anatomy and physiology sufficient for entry into higher-level science courses at a transfer institution.

-3. Develop the qualitative and quantitative skills, through the use of technology, necessary for a career in health sciences.

-4. Understand the diverse and dynamic nature of the human condition through the study of humanities, global studies, and math/science electives.

-5. Be able to communicate effectively, both orally and through the written word, and be able to work with others in a professional setting.

-6. Develop and demonstrate skills in biological and chemical laboratory practices.
+- Demonstrate a working knowledge of biology, basic chemistry, and anatomy and physiology sufficient for entry into higher-level science courses at a transfer institution. - Develop the qualitative and quantitative skills, through the use of technology, necessary for a career in health sciences. - Understand the diverse and dynamic nature of the human condition through the study of humanities, global studies, and math/science electives. - Be able to communicate effectively, both orally and through the written word, and be able to work with others in a professional setting. - Develop and demonstrate skills in biological and chemical laboratory practices.

-First Semester Second Semester

-College Writing Pre-Calculus
+College Writing

-General Biology I Anatomy & Physiology I
+General Biology I

-General Biology I Lab General Chemistry I
+General Biology I Lab

-Integrated Science General Chemistry I Lab
+Integrated Science

-College Algebra Intro to Computer Applications or
+College Algebra

-College 101: Freshman Experience (1 cr) Computer Applications II

-Third Semester Fourth Semester

-Humanities Core Bioethics
+Humanities Core

-Intro Statistics & Data Analysis Effective Speaking

-General Biology II/BIO II Lab Diversity/Global Studies Elective
+Intro Statistics & Data Analysis General Biology II/BIO II Lab

-OR Microbiology
+OR

-Anatomy & Physiology II\ Intro to Psychology Elective
+Anatomy & Physiology II

+Intro to Psychology

+Elective